 Reason of review: Pricing issue.

-I didn't like: High-pressure sales tactics, Sales rep was convincing, Product at home did not perform like one in the store.
+Forever Flawless Cons: High-pressure sales tactics, Sales rep was convincing, Product at home did not perform like one in the store.